SunbirdAI/lamwo-electrification-project/web-application/README.md

 # project-dashboard

 > Wep application for visualizing electrification options for Lamwo district.
-The project is built using NextJS
+The project is built using NextJS and based on code from a similar [open source electrification project.](https://github.com/OmdenaAI/omdena-philippines-renewable)

 ## Demo